867-5309/Jenny: Creation

 Tommy Tutone's been using the story for years that there was a Jenny and she ran a recording studio and so forth.
 It makes a better story but it's not true.
 That sounds a lot better than I made it up under a plum tree in my backyard.

 I had the thing recorded.
 I had the name and number, and they were in the same spots, 'Jenny...
 867-5309.'
 I had all that going, but I had a blind spot in the creative process, I didn't realize it would be a girl's number on a bathroom wall.
 When Jim showed up, we wrote the verses in 15 or 20 minutes, they were just obvious.
 It was just a fun thing, we never thought it would get cut.
 In fact, even after Tommy Tutone made the record and '867-5309' got on the air, it really didn't have a lot of promotion to begin with, but it was one of those songs that got a lot of requests and stayed on the charts.
 It was on the charts for 40 weeks.

 I've met a few Jennys who've said, "Oh, you're the guy who ruined my high school years."
 But for the most part, Jennys are happy to have the song.

 "There was no Jenny," Call also told a Tampa, Florida, columnist in June 2009.
 "The number?
 It came to me out of the ether."

-In the music video, the "Jenny" character is played by Karen Elaine Morton.
+The song's music video alternates band performance footage with a narrative showing Tommy Heath being smitten by a seductive woman who he pursues.
+The "Jenny" character is played by model Karen Elaine Morton.
+Keller appears briefly as a psychotherapist to whom Heath describes his fixation with Jenny, before Heath is arrested and imprisoned for voyeurism.

 Popularity and litigation

 The song, released in late 1981, initially gained popularity on the American West Coast in January 1982; many who had the number soon abandoned it because of unwanted calls.

 When we'd first get calls at 2 or 3 in the morning, my husband would answer the phone.
 He can't hear too well.
 They'd ask for Jenny, and he'd say "Jimmy doesn't live here any more." ...
 Tommy Tutone was the one who had the record.
 I'd like to get hold of his neck and choke him.

 — Lorene Burns, an Alabama householder formerly at +1-205-867-5309; she changed her number in 1982.

-Asking telephone companies to trace the calls was of no use, as Charles and Maurine Shambarger (then in West Akron, Ohio, at +1-216-867-5309) learned when Ohio Bell explained: "We don’t know what to make of this.
+Asking telephone companies to trace the calls was of no use, as Charles and Maurine Shambarger (then in West Akron, Ohio, at +1-216-867-5309) learned when Ohio Bell explained: "We don't know what to make of this.
 The calls are coming from all over the place."
 A little over a month later, they disconnected the number and the phone became silent.

-In some cases, the number was picked up by commercial businesses or acquired for use in radio promotions.
+In some cases, the number was picked up by commercial businesses and organizations, or acquired for use in radio promotions.